Today you’re going to learn EXACTLY how to improve your site’s ranking in 2023.

-(After all, what are the odds that the site has a great relationship with three different sites?).
+(After all, what are the odds that the site has a great relationship with three different sites?)

-That’s where Link Intersect comes into play.
+That’s where Backlink Gap comes into play.

 And if your site publishes better content than your competitors, there’s a really good chance these peeps will link to you too.

 14. Target Brand New Keywords